Finding a property

 I can’t afford the deposit, agency fees or rent in advance

-The council has two schemes that can help to pay for the costs of setting up in a privately rented property.
+The council can help to pay for the costs of setting up in a privately rented property.
 For households who are threatened with homelessness, the council’s Housing Advice Team can provide help through their Homelessness Prevention Fund (HPF) Scheme.
-For households who wish to move to a property in the Stroud District and are entitled to claim certain benefits, the council’s Environmental health team can provide help through their deposit bond and rent in advance scheme.
+For households who wish to move to a property in the Stroud District the council’s Environmental health team can provide help through their deposit bond for properties which meet the Fit to Rent standard.

 Households will need to contact the team to see if they are eligible.